luciotato/UglifyLS/README.md

 Uglify2 parser translated to LiteScript
 ==========

-TL;DR: *By "trasnlating" to LiteScript and then compile to C, UglifyJS parser runs 2.5 times faster.*
+TL;DR: *By "translating" to LiteScript and then compiling to C, UglifyJS parser runs 2.5 times faster.*

 ###Background